Executor Plugins

 Typical Uses

-- Blocking domains
+- Blocking ads, trackers, and malicious domains

 drop_resp